 Thinking about applying to graduate school?
 Wondering how to get started – and how in the world to write a personal statement that reflects your goals and experience?
-The UW Graduate School is offering a two-credit course in autumn quarter on Preparing for Graduate Education.
+The UW Graduate School is offering a ten-week, two-credit course on Preparing for Graduate Education.

 “I think my biggest concern was GPA and test scores.
 I thought that was the greater portion of the graduate application, but I learned it's actually the other 80 percent that counts, such as personal statement, letters of recommendation, experience and CVs.
 The class gave me a lot more confidence in the graduate application process, applying for graduate school and setting high goals and standards for myself.”

 - Karina Marie Rivera, former grad school prep student